Amer F. Ahmed is scholar, intercultural diversity consultant and college administrator. He is also an acclaimed spoken word poet and Hip Hop activist.

 - What implications does a lack of knowledge of Islam and Muslims in the United States have on our campuses, in our workplaces and communities?

 - How do advocates for diversity, social justice and inclusion challenge the dominant narratives about Muslims framed by popular media?

 Born in Springfield, Ohio, to Indian Muslim immigrants, Amer has dedicated his life to engaging and facilitating diversity across human difference.
 His education, world experiences and his Indian-Muslim-American upbringing help him understand the need for respect and dignity of all people.

-involved in the Hip Hop Congress, the largest grassroots Hip Hop
+During his time in Bloomington, Amer became an integral part of a fast-growing non-profit Hip Hop Congress, the largest grassroots Hip Hop

 his graduate studies, Amer served as Director of Intercultural Programs

 at Loras College in Dubuque, IA, and later at Concordia College in